TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Sam K. Reed - TreeHouse Foods, Inc.

-So we will do our selling here where we'll take the item and the bill of materials and sit down and show what's justified here as they pass through on components, and we would expect that the brands will be doing the same type of thing.
+So we will do our selling here where we'll take the item and the bill of materials and sit down and show what's justified here as a pass-through on the components, and we would expect that the brands will be doing the same type of thing.
 So we'll use the industry dynamics to work in our favor.

 Evan Morris - Bank of America Merrill Lynch

 Okay.
-And then just as you think about the full year, you reaffirmed your EPS outlook, it sounded like to David Driscoll's question earlier, you were reaffirming the sales outlook, again, ex the divestiture.
-Just wondering just the level of confidence or visibility that you have now in light of that you said that these retailers are now opening bids early, which just tends to be not common practice.
-And it seems like the bids that are being reopened are now getting done at a more competitive price as these retailers are focused more on their profitability.
-So I mean, I guess that's pretty good big change, it would sound like.
+And then just as you think about the full year, you reaffirmed your EPS outlook.
+It sounded like to David Driscoll's question earlier, you were reaffirming the sales outlook, again, ex the divestiture.
+Just wondering just the level of confidence or visibility that you have now in light of that you said that these retailers are now opening bids early, which just tends to be not common practice and it seems like the bids that are being reopened are now getting done at a more competitive price as these retailers are focused more on their profitability.
+So I mean, I guess that's a pretty big change, it would sound like.
 So just again understanding the level of visibility you now have behind reaffirming your full year.

 Sam K. Reed - TreeHouse Foods, Inc.